Life, Family, Marriage, Love And Other Familiar Strangers

 Wife-and-husband playwrights Renée Taylor and Joseph Bologna brought their debut Lovers and Other Strangers to Broadway in the fall of 1968, where it closed later that fall after a scanty seventy performances.
 The multi-character portrait of a hastily assembled, raucously incompatible ceremony, uniting a working-class clan on the groom’s side with an upper-middle-class family on the bride’s, nevertheless attracted the attention of television producer David Susskind, who saw its potential for the big screen despite its abbreviated theatrical run.
 With its brilliant cast of familiar and soon-to-be recognizable performers — including Cloris Leachman, Bonnie Bedelia, Anne Meara, Anne Jackson, Richard (S.) Castellano, Gig Young, Harry Guardino, (a debuting) Diane Keaton, and (a near-debuting) Bea(trice) Arthur — this New York City-shot independent production became the sleeper hit of 1970 and was nominated for two Academy Awards (for actor Castellano with writers Bologna and Taylor, the latter pair shared with co-screenplay adaptor David Zelag Goodman) and the winner of one (for the Fred Karlin song “For All We Know”).

 Upon its release, the film of Lovers and Other Strangers proved an uncommon comedy-dramatization of well-worn romantic themes, with recognizable and soon-to-be familiar actors bringing a then-startling degree of honesty and frankness to the pluralistically-paired plotting(s) of love, marriage, and other un(der)known quantities.
-Centered around the lead-up to and aftermath of a younger, Italian-American son’s (Michael Brandon) union with a younger, WASP daughter (Bonnie Bedelia) — despite the mutual parental-deception of having lived together the past year as gender-appropriate “roommates” — other realistically-strained romantic strains include un-model marriages such as the high-volume groom’s parents’ (Arthur and Castellano), their unravelling oldest son’s (Joseph Hindey), the emotionally-distant bride’s parents’ (Leachman and Young), and their tension-fraught oldest daughter’s (Anne Meara).
+Centered around the lead-up to and aftermath of a younger, Italian-American son’s (Michael Brandon) union with a younger, WASP daughter (Bonnie Bedelia) — despite the mutual parental-deception of having lived together the past year as gender-appropriate “roommates” — other realistically-strained romantic strains include un-model marriages such as the high-volume voice and physical presences of the groom’s parents’ (Arthur and Castellano) and the passive-agressive nature of their oldest son’s (Joseph Hindey) against the emotionally-distant bride’s parents’ (Leachman and Young) and their tension-fraught oldest daughter’s (Anne Meara).

 Between these imperfect models, the father of the bride (Young) is having an uneasy affair — seeming to take place mainly in mirrored bathrooms(!) — with his wife’s best friend (Anne Jackson), while the groom’s best friend (Bob Dishy) and best friend of the bride (Marian Hailey) are commencing their own equally uneasy, post-sex revolution courtship in dimly-lit bars, gas-leaking one-rooms, and across hotel hallways.
 Vignette-building to and -falling away from the young couple’s nuptials — who have many reservations of their own beneath the montage soft-glow of a dark beige and bright yellow ceremony — the many dramatically-comedic pairings resolve to a cast-call of perfectly-imperfect and lifelike-realistic romantic ambiguities.